 Is your field service organization known for its missed commitments and unfulfilled promises?
 Without taking control of your workforce’s reputation, your unhappy customers will likely share this information with others in their network.
 If not checked, this can and will take the form of all sorts of negative postings on social media and crowd-sourced review sites such as Facebook, Yelp and Twitter, as Forbes has reported on several occasions.
 In today’s world, this is very dangerous for a company or organization, since social media increasingly directly affects a company’s performance.

 Another example: I needed to open a second PayPal account.
 PayPal generally has a decent reputation, but if you look on their Facebook page, they have a ton of negative feedback.
 When they hadn’t responded to my inquiries about the process within 2-3 weeks, I did what everyone else did: Posted something nasty on their page.
 Within a day they had called me.
 The fact that it took a Facebook post to get proper customer service speaks volumes.
 You can only imagine what would happen if this were a field service operation and the customer was more impatient than myself.

-The Solution: At the end of the day, week or month you can measure your service performance and see what needs to improve and where your workforce needs to focus.
+At the end of the day, week or month you can measure your service performance and see what needs to improve and where your workforce needs to focus.
 This will enable better planning of your workforce to accommodate the workload, improving your customer satisfaction and overall reputation.
 In fact, numerous companies now invite feedback on Facebook because it reveals to them the most pressing issues, and if cleaned up, helps maintain high levels of customer service and ensures no missed commitments.